frictionlessdata/datapackage-v2-draft/content/docs/specifications/data-resource.md

 ## Properties

-Key properties of the descriptor are described below.
+Standard properties of the descriptor are described below.
 A descriptor `MAY` include any number of properties in additional to those described below as required and optional properties.

-### Required

-A descriptor `MUST` contain the following properties:

-#### `name`
+### `name` [required]

 A resource `MUST` contain a `name` property.
 The name is a simple name or identifier to be used for this resource.